mpv-player/mpv/DOCS/man/options.rst

 ``--idle=<no|yes|once>``
     Makes mpv wait idly instead of quitting when there is no file to play.
-    Mostly useful in slave mode, where mpv can be controlled through input commands.
+    Mostly useful in input mode, where mpv can be controlled through input commands.

     ``once`` will only idle at start and let the player close once the